Public Hearing Information

 Mail your comments to:

-Submissions received BEFORE 12:00 pm on the on the day of the public hearing will be included in the online meeting agenda package.
-Submissions received AFTER this deadline will form part of an on-table circulation and will be included in the minutes.
+Submissions received BEFORE 4:30 pm on the day of the public hearing will be included in the online meeting agenda package.
 Submissions submitted after the conclusion of the public hearing will not be received or considered.

 Public Hearings in General